severine-baudry/DE_P4_DataLakes_Spark/README.md

 To create and populate the sparkifydb database, open a terminal and run

+ `python etl.py --out output_directory`

+ `output_directory` may be HDFS or S3, for instance :

+ `python etl.py --out s3a://mybucket/sparkify/`

- `python etl.py`
+ `python etl.py --out hdfs:///user/sparkify/`

 ### Example queries
 The star database design makes the database queries easy.
 For instance, if the analytics teams want to know what songs in the database have been played through the app, they can issue a simple sql query.
-Exemples of queries on the database are given in `songplayDB_example.ipynb`
+Queries may be issued in SQL, or in pyspark 'panda-like' query language.
+Exemples of queries on the database in pyspark are given in `example_queries.ipynb`

 # Changelog